 A scholarship can transform the course of a student’s life forever.
 Whose future will you change?

-Futures Aspire Scholarships
+Futures Scholarships

-They may come from lower-income or disadvantaged families, be the first in their family to go to university or have no family support at all.
+Futures Scholarships are aimed at students from disadvantaged backgrounds who may come from lower-income or disadvantaged families, be the first in their family to go to university, or have no family support at all.
 These students have the most to gain from university life.
 They also have the most to worry about financially if they get here.
-With your help, we can change that.

-All Futures Scholarships will offer students £5000 a year during their undergraduate studies, which is a significant contribution towards their cost of living, which will enable them to participate fully in university life.
+All Futures Scholarships will offer students £5,000 a year during their undergraduate studies, which is a significant contribution towards their cost of living, which will enable them to participate fully in university life.
 They’ll also receive access to a Futures Coach and bespoke workshops to build confidence and employability skills.

 I’ve always wanted to be a nurse but had been worried about the cost of coming to university.
 When I found out I’d been awarded a scholarship, it was so overwhelming I cried!
 It was the spur I needed to commit to my place.
 I’m the first person in my family to come to university, and I’m hoping that my influence will rub off on my siblings.
 This scholarship is helping me with the cost of coming to university so I can achieve my dream of becoming a children’s nurse.